hossamelgendy1/Chinese-Checker-Game-AI/README.md

 ### How to run
-1-choose the difficulty of the game
+1- choose the difficulty of the game
-2-start to enter the index of row and column of the marble that you need to move from.
+2- start to enter the index of row and column of the marble that you need to move from.
-3-enter the index of row and column of the space that you need to move to (valid space).
+3- enter the index of row and column of the space that you need to move to (valid space).